jgasmussen/Case_Notes.py/README.md

 # Case_Notes.py

-## Case_Notes.py is a cross-platform (Windows, macOS, & Linux) python script to help make the documentation process easier.
+## Case_Notes.py is a cross-platform (Windows, macOS, & Linux) python script to help make the documentation process of the forensic examination easier.

 Case_Notes.py is easy to setup and use!

 A simple python script that keeps your forensic case notes organized all in one place complete with a running date and timestamp for each entry.

+### New in VERSION 1.1
+- Case_Notes.py now uses the "argparse" module to take user input (options/flags) in a keyword format instead of a positional input using "sys.argv[n]".
+- This allows for a better user experience, with less opportunities for a syntax error, and cleaned up some other code issues.

 ### NEW in VERSION 1.0 - Case_Notes.py now has a screenshot shortcut capability!
 - Case_Notes.py uses the OS's native keyboard shortcut, allowing the user to "click and drag" a specific area of the screen.